How Can You Assist Your Child in Developing Fine Motor Skills?

 This ring stacking moose helps younger children learn to hold things and placing them on pegs.
 This one appeals to me since it requires children to place the rings on the moose’s horns in various directions.

 Another game that I recommend is Learning Resources’ fine motor fish.
 As they use their hands to place the stars in the sky, children develop hand strength and Pincer Grasp.

 What Should I Do If My Toddler Is Having Trouble Developing Fine Motor Skills?

 Some toddlers require more effort than others to develop their fine motor abilities naturally.
 Continue to model various activities and introduce new ones on a regular basis by:

 Finding Ways To Have A Good Time

-Adding a sensory aspect, like as finger painting, may be a fun approach to pique a child’s attention.
-That may be too much for some children.
+Adding a sensory aspect, like as finger painting, could be a fun approach to pique a childrens attention.
+That could be too much for some children.